instantOS/presentations/dmenu.typ

 == X11

 Has Problems
-- On its way out #footnote[wether you like it or not]
+- On its way out #footnote[whether you like it or not]
 - Many people unable to use it
 - Legacy jank